abdulhadifarzad0-design/Dyslexia-AI-Helper/README.md

 # Dyslexia AI Helper
 This project is a Flask web application designed to make text easier to read for people with dyslexia.
 It uses AI to simplify text, translate it into different languages, and convert it to speech.
+It is a current prototype

 ## File: `app.py`